 Education after high school costs time, money, and effort.
 It's a big investment; you should carefully evaluate the educational objective and college you are considering.
 To help you make a good choice, you should have information on a school's academic program, facilities, dropout rates, full cost of education, refund policy, financial aid programs, and any other information you think will help you make a decision.
-Additional information for service members, veterans, and their dependents can be found here.
+Additional information for service members, veterans, and their dependents can be found at www.wabash.edu/admissions/finances/links.